 |Ready for this, Player One?||

-But I need your help.
-I can't do it alone.
-And so I'm asking you to do me a solid here.
-Please hop on over to the Shop and buy the Rules Books, or some cool and snazzy Elthos Swag.
-Or, if you don't see anything you want to buy, then please consider making a Contribution.
+I have been, and will continue to be working on all of the Elthos Project steadily and consistently as time goes by.
+My determination is born of my love of the hobby.
+But even so, for one person, there is a lot to do.
+So, the fact is, to get all of this done in one lifetime I will definitely need people's help.
+I simply can't do it alone.
+And therefore I'm asking for people who think this looks interesting to pitch in, one way or another.
+So if you are one of those interested people who thinks this looks like a worthwhile project and wants to pitch in some helpful support, then you can hop on over to the Shop on DTRPG and buy the Rules Books, or some cool and snazzy Elthos Swag, like a tee-shirt, or artwork, or whatever it is I've got up there at the time.
+Or, if you don't see anything you want to buy, then you might like to make a Contribution.
 That would be cool, too.
-Or if you can't swing that, that's ok.
-Why not join the project as a Beta Tester and send some feedback?
+Or if you can't swing that, it's ok.
+How about joining the project as a Beta Tester and send some feedback?
 Tell me what you think of it, and how it can be improved.
 That would be extremely cool, too!
 You can send your feedback directly from the Mythos Machine, or you can email me at Mark@Elthos.com.
 I'm here.
 I'm all ears.